SysKitTeam/docs-point/docs/releases/cloud/point-2026-04-28-release-note.md

 * **Fixed an issue** where mail-enabled security groups could not be added as exceptions when completing the Restrict Site Access action on a workspace.
   * Mail-enabled security groups can now be selected when configuring site access restrictions.

-* **Fixed a bug** that caused an action in the Inactive Workspaces report on the Security & Compliance screen to appear as text instead of an clickable action button.
+* **Fixed a bug** that caused an action in the Inactive Workspaces report on the Security & Compliance screen to appear as text instead of a clickable action button.

 * **Fixed an issue** where Workspace Review policies could be saved without entering required reviewers.
-  * Now, at least one reviewer has to be defined for each type of workspace before saving.
+  * Now, at least one reviewer must be specified for each workspace type before saving.

 * **Various improvements, including UX and UI fixes, have been implemented.**